Garrett92/WurmWebRMI/README.md

 	Returns list of players online in the specified kingdom getAreaHistory?[Amount]
-	Returns list of all history for the server limited by the amount specified
+	Returns list of all history for the server limited by the amount specified getKingdoms
+	Returns list of kingdoms/IDs on the server

 getTileSummary?[TileX]&[TileY]&[Boolean surfaceTile]
 	Returns information about the tile (surfaceTile argument must be 'true' or 'false')